mlhartme/stool/site/src/site/documentation/documentation.md

 The pre-defined build command for artifact stages does nothing.
 Thus, you can invoke `stool build` for artifact stages, it just has no effect.
+<

-If you invoke <command>build</command> from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.
+If you invoke `build` from the dashboard application, the build command executes in the environment defined for the dashboard stage with the additional environment variables mentioned above.

 If you work locally on your own machine, you'll normally prefer to directly invoke your build command.
 However, you have